RobertASmithBresMed/ScHARR-open-science-workshop/content/resources/6-debugging/debugging-exercises.md

       number of items to replace is not a multiple of replacement length

 This is telling us that the dimensions of `cycle_state_costs` and the result of the right hand side don’t match.

-Let us first see what these dimensions are.
-Add a break point just before this line and then type
+To see why let us first see what these dimensions are.
+Add a break point just before this line and then type the following in the console when you enter the debugging mode.

 ``` r
 dim(state_c_matrix[treatment = i, ] %*% pop[, , treatment = i])